 (4) The Camera Lens panel

-The Clip Input Parameters are split into seperate sections, selected by clicking the section tab on the left of the panel.
+The Clip Input Parameters are split into separate sections, selected by clicking the section tab on the left of the panel.

 Source: The source media information.
 This is also where media can be loaded from disk.